Long Duk Dong: Fictional appearance

 In Sixteen Candles (1984), Long Duk Dong (played by Gedde Watanabe) is a Chinese foreign exchange student who stays with the grandparents of the film's protagonist Samantha (played by Molly Ringwald).
 He appears accompanied by a gong sound.
-He practices his conversational English with others, has his hair parted down the middle as an uncool style, is mystified by American food, and calls himself "The Donger".
-He also finds a love interest, an athletic large-breasted young woman who is physically larger than him.
+He practices his conversational English with others, has his hair parted down the middle as an "uncool" style, is mystified by American food, and calls himself "The Donger".
+Dong also finds a love interest in Marlene, an athletic and chesty young woman who is physically larger than him.

 Susannah Gora, writing about Sixteen Candles, said, "The role of 'The Donger' is pure comedy; a gong sounds every time Dong enters a scene.
 With his thick accent and bumbled attempts at American catchphrases ('Whass happenin', haaht stuff?'), everything Long Duk Dong says and does is understandably offensive—but is also, admittedly, hilarious."

 Casting and performance

 Actor Gedde Watanabe, a Japanese American from Ogden, Utah, was cast as Long Duk Dong in what was "his big Hollywood break".
 Before his audition, Watanabe had been in New York City performing for the musical Pacific Overtures at The Public Theater.
 His agent had informed him of the role as a foreign exchange student, and Watanabe decided to spend time "with a friend... who had a thick Korean accent" and "went to audition in character using [the] friend's accent".
 Watanabe recalled his portrayal attempt, "My training and my teachers had taught me that getting a character is about going for the intention.
 The Donger loved everything about America: the fun, the girls, the cars.
 So I didn't so much go for the jokes, but played to his excitement and enthusiasm."
 He auditioned for casting director Jackie Burch in-character, convincing her that he was from Korea and barely spoke English.
-Since Burch used to teach deaf people, she tried to use sign language with him before he revealed that he was born in Ogden, Utah.
+Since Burch once taught deaf people, she tried to use sign language with him before he revealed that he was born in Ogden, Utah.
 Director John Hughes was also originally fooled.
 When Hughes first heard Watanabe speak with his normal American accent, he chuckled and said: “Boy, was I duped.”

 For the exercise machine sequence, Watanabe had found the machine in the attic of the mansion that was rented to use as the protagonist's family's household.
 He said of his character's perspective of the machine, "He wouldn't have known what that thing was. he would've thought it was something that cleans rice or makes tofu."
 Watanabe showed the machine to Hughes, who ultimately filmed the sequence in which Long Duk Dong and his American girlfriend awkwardly ride the machine together.